anderle-vu/luminatech/README.md

 **Luminatech Data Cleaning**

-A reproducible Python-based data cleaning and preprocessing workflow for the Luminatech Australia Sales Analytics Project, used to transform raw B2B transactional datasets into analysis-ready files for Power BI, SQL modelling, and dashboard development.
+A reproducible Python-based data cleaning and preprocessing workflow for the Luminatech Australia Sales Analytics Project, used to transform raw B2B transactional datasets into analysis-ready files for SQL modelling, and dashboard development via Tableau.

 **Project Overview**